irenelam22/SudokuSolver/ncurses/README.md

 ```

 ### Pseudocode
-1. Load the file into a `puzzle` struct
+1. Validate input arguments and load the file into a `puzzle` struct
 2. Initialize `ncurses` library
 3. Color the puzzle (for the current puzzle, paranthesis, original puzzle, and units to be filled in were designated three different color pairs)
 4. Add the splash screen (optional)